 When I got my first dog, I had no idea what I was doing.
-Seriously.
 I was completely ignorant of dog behaviour, how they learn and how to train them.
-At one point I became desperate and called someone I knew who was involved with dog rescue for help.
+At one point I became desperate and called someone I knew who was involved with dog rescue, for help.
 My dog was fearful of everything and fear aggressive towards people.
 The woman I called directed me to my first dog training class.

 The class was put on by a local dog club and had a regular series of training classes available.
 The first class I took, my dog wouldn’t stop barking so the instructor asked me if he could throw a cup of water in my dog’s face.
-I felt relieved when it worked.
+I said yes immediately and felt relieved when it worked.
 She stopped barking and we got on with learning.
 So I needed this class to help us even if it seemed kind of extreme.

 In between taking these classes I did research – hours and hours of research on the internet on all aspects of dogs.